FirebaseExtended/user-data-protection/README.md

 Compliance with privacy regulations requires that developers ensure that a user's data is deleted when they delete their account.
-To determine what data should be deleted, the Cloud Function analyzes the app's Security Rules, and identifies any data that can only be written by a particular user.
+To determine what data should be deleted, the Cloud Function analyzes the app's Security Rules and identifies any data that can only be written by a particular user.

 For example, when a user authenticates, we may save personal data of the form: